esm-dev/modern-monaco/README.md

 ## Usage

-`modern-monaco` provides three modes to create a browser based code editor:
+`modern-monaco` provides three modes to create a browser-based code editor:

-- **Lazy**: pre-hightlight code with Shiki while loading the `editor-core.js` in background.
+- **Lazy**: pre-highlight code with Shiki while loading the `editor-core.js` in the background.
-- **SSR**: render a mock editor in server side, and hydrate it in client side.
+- **SSR**: render a mock editor on the server side, and hydrate it on the client side.
 - **Manual**: create a monaco editor instance manually.

 ### Lazy Mode

 [monaco-editor](https://www.npmjs.com/package/monaco-editor) is a large package with extra CSS/Worker modules, and needs the `MonacoEnvironment` setup for language service support. `modern-monaco` provides a lazy but smart way to load the editor modules on demand.

-By pre-highlighting code with Shiki while loading editor modules in background, `modern-monaco` can reduce the loading screen time.
+By pre-highlighting code with Shiki while loading editor modules in the background, `modern-monaco` can reduce the loading screen time.

 ```html
 <monaco-editor></monaco-editor>